 Use as much urine neutralizer as needed so it will come in contact with all the urine.

 We all love our cats but unfortunately accidents happen!
-I know it isn’t a pleasant experience cleaning up cat pee but I really hope this has helped you in removing cat urine from your couch!
+I know it isn’t a pleasant experience cleaning up cat pee but I really hope this has helped you in removing cat pee from your couch!